Facing Financial Uncertainty? Take Action Now.

-2. Complete An Asset Inventory
+2. Complete an Asset Inventory

-Figure out how long your severance package & savings will last and make a list of asset values including retirement accounts.
+Figure out how long your severance package and savings will last and make a list of asset values including retirement accounts.
 Consider liquidating non-retirement assets before retirement accounts to avoid early withdrawal penalties and impact on income taxes.

 4. Unemployment Compensation

 File online at uimn.org or call 651.296.3644 or 877.898.9090.
 Apply for benefits as soon as you are unemployed, because your claim starts the week you complete the application.
 However, you may not apply until after your last work day.

 Apply for jobs with local temporary employment agencies, and sign up with MinnesotaWorks.net.
 Go to Minnesota's CareerForce website for career and resume building services, retraining and educational opportunities.

 Call LSS Financial Counseling at 888.577.2227 to discuss debt management strategies and mortgage foreclosure prevention options.

 - Contact mortgage lender(s) to ask for a special payment plan or loan modification.

 - Call lenders and ask to defer payments, pay interest only or rewrite vehicle loans and/or other loans holding an asset as collateral.